Strong Hans: Summary

-A two-year-old child, Hans, and his mother are kidnapped by thieves and taken to their hideout in a cave, the woman forced to be the bandits' housemaid.
+A two-year-old child named Hans and his mother are kidnapped by thieves and taken to their hideout in a cave, the woman forced to be the thieves' housemaid.
 When he is nine years old, Hans asks his mother where his father is, but the thieves' leader beats the boy.
-One year later, Hans asks again, beats the drunken thieves and returns with his mother to his father, taking the bandits' gold with him.
+One year later, Hans asks again, beats the drunken thieves, and returns with his mother to his father, taking the bandits' gold with him.

-Years later, now a youth, he walks the earth with his cane and meets two similarly strong individuals: one who can break pines into ropes, and another who can break rocks with his fists.
+Years later, now a youth, he walks the earth with his cane and meets two similarly strong individuals: one who can break pines into ropes and another who can break rocks with his fists.
 The three strike a friendship and agree to hunt together and cook the game at home.

 One day, the two companions are defeated by a mysterious being in the woods, who asked for some meat.
 When Hans meets the creature (a dwarf), the youth gives him a piece of meat and follows it to its lair in the mountain.
 He calls his companions to help him enter the mountain with a long rope.
 There, Hans kills the dwarf and releases a king's daughter (a princess).
 When Hans takes the princess to his companions to pull her to the surface, the two companions cut the rope and the youth is trapped in the dwarf's lair.
 He soon finds a magic ring and uses it to teleport out of the mountain.